xmake-io/xmake-sublime/README.md

     </a>
   </div>

-  <p>A XMake integration in Sublime Text 3</p>
+  <p>A XMake integration in Sublime Text</p>
 </div>

 ## Introduction

-A XMake integration in Sublime Text 3.
+A XMake integration in Sublime Text.

 You need install [xmake](https://github.com/tboox/xmake) first and a project with `xmake.lua`.